-I am currently working on a dissertation (supervised by Susan Sauvé Meyer) which addresses a longstanding interpretive puzzle involving Plato’s apparently conflicting accounts of psychic conflict.
-I argue that a better understanding of the soul helps to resolve this puzzle, and propose that we can properly understand Plato’s conception of the soul by focusing on his account of self-mastery (to kreittō heautou).
+My dissertation (supervised by Susan Sauvé Meyer) addresses a longstanding interpretive puzzle involving Plato’s apparently conflicting accounts of psychic conflict.
+I argue that a better understanding of the soul helps to resolve this puzzle, and that we can properly understand Plato’s conception of the soul by focusing on his account of self-mastery (to kreittō heautou).
 Self-mastery is a concept well-suited to this project because it is treated consistently across dialogues and features centrally in discussions of psychic conflict.
 My dissertation is part of a larger research project on personal identity in Plato.

 My master’s thesis (supervised by Thomas Johansen) examines the relationship between parts and wholes in Plato’s Parmenides, where a rapidly escalating series of one-many puzzles yields the surprising result that forms are wholes composed of parts.
 In order to explain how each form can be ‘one’ whole composed of ‘many’ parts, Plato introduces a new sort of unity: a one that is not also a many.
 I explore what this radically simple unity entails for Plato’s ethical and metaphysical views, focusing on his enigmatic claim that the one is the good.

 I am also collaborating with Scott Weinstein and Michael Vazquez on a paper that explores Zeno’s so-called Paradox of Measure.
 We provide a novel exposition of the modern mathematical resolution of the paradox, and consider the extent to which this answer was accessible to the ancient mathematical understanding of the nature of the linear continuum.

 Here is a sample of some other projects currently in progress: